roopepajunen/crowdfunding-coin37/README.md

-# crowdfunding-coin37
+# Token and crowdsale smart contract

-Standard, pausable token and crowdfunding smart contract using Truffe and Open Zeppelin
+My first atttempt to create an ERC20 token and a crowdsale smart contracts using Truffle and Open Zeppelin.